Retiree Heeds CPA’s Advice to ‘Get a Mortgage’ — and Keeps Her Wealth Working

 She also gained the benefit of mortgage interest tax deductions, helping offset the true cost of financing and reinforcing the advice her CPA and wealth advisor had given from the start.

-This story highlights an important truth: mortgages aren’t just for people who can’t pay cash.
+Mortgages aren’t just for people who can’t pay cash.

-When used strategically, an asset-based mortgage can be a powerful financial tool—allowing retirees to preserve assets, improve tax efficiency, and keep wealth working elsewhere.
-In the right scenario, it’s not a liability—it’s leverage.
+When used strategically, an asset-based mortgage can be a powerful financial tool — allowing retirees to preserve assets, improve tax efficiency, and keep wealth working elsewhere.
+In the right scenario, it’s not a liability — it’s leverage.